 - Drain the can of chickpeas into a sieve or a colander and run water over it to wash off the liquid from the can.

-- Bring the rice to a boil and cook on medium till most of the water dries, then cover the pot and cook on low heat till the water is absorbed and the rice is cooked through.
-This last step takes me 8-10 minutes.
+- Cover the pot and cook on low heat till the water is absorbed and the rice is cooked through.
+This last step takes 8-10 minutes.

 Liz says